 - Safely and securely managing Spent Nuclear Fuel (SNF) in EM facilities

-- Safely storing and handling SNF at L-Basin at Savannah River Site, S.C.; the INTEC facilities at the Idaho National Laboratory, Idaho; the Independent Spent Fuel Storage Installation at Fort Saint Vrain, Colo.; and the Canister Storage Building, Richland, Wash.
+- Safely storing and handling SNF at L-Basin at Savannah River Site, S.C.; the INTEC facilities at the Idaho National Laboratory, ID and the Canister Storage Building, Richland, WA.

 - Safely receiving and storing SNF in support of various departmental missions